left-curve/left-curve/book/notes/nonces.md

 ## The problem

-The drawback this naïve approach to handling nonces is _it enforces a strict ordering of all txs_, which doesn't do well in use cases where users are expected to submit txs with high frequency.
+The drawback of this naïve approach to handling nonces is _it enforces a strict ordering of all txs_, which doesn't do well in use cases where users are expected to submit txs with high frequency.
 Consider this situation:

 - Alice's account currently expects a nonce of $N$;
 - Alice sends a tx (let's call this tx A) with nonce $N$;